IanVictorSXA/books_read/README.md

 * Learn Python 3 The Hard Way (51 out of 52 chapters/exercises) – Zed Shaw
 * Discrete Mathematics and Its Applications (11.5 out of 13 chapters) – Rosen
 * How AI Works - Ronald T. Kneusel
+* The Art of Clean Code - Christian Mayer

 Productivity:
 * The one thing - Gary Keller